acidanthera/VoodooPS2/README.md

 2015-02-23 v1.8.14

-- Fix a problem with u430 F9 key when "Use all F1, F2..." is selected.
+- Fix a problem with u430 F9 key when Use all F1, F2... is selected.
 This resulted in a new way to send both make/break keys from ACPI Notify (0x03xx and 0x04xx).

 2014-10-16 v1.8.13